Office of School Wellness Programs

 New and Noteworthy

-The Physical Education Scope and Sequence is aligned to New York State and National PE Learning Standards as well as New York State Social and Emotional Learning Standards.
+- The New York City K-5 Physical Education Scope and Sequence is aligned to New York State and National PE Learning Standards as well as New York State Social and Emotional Learning Standards.
 It integrates the SHAPE America Grade Level Outcomes and includes suggested activities from three key resources provided to participants of the Elementary Physical Education Pathway: Physical Best: Physical Education for Lifelong Fitness, Lesson Planning for Elementary Physical Education and Project Adventure’s Adventure Curriculum for Physical Education, Elementary School.

-The Health Education Scope and Sequence is aligned to the National Health Education Standards, the National Sexuality Education Standards, and the New York State Health Education Standards.
+- The New York City K-5 Health Education Scope and Sequence is aligned to the National Health Education Standards, the National Sexuality Education Standards, and the New York State Health Education Standards.
 Additional concepts, skills, and healthy behavior outcomes have been adapted from the Center for Disease Control and Prevention’s Health Education Curriculum Analysis Tool (HECAT).

 - Professional Learning Pathways – New teachers, or teachers unsure of which professional learning sessions to take, and experienced teachers looking to refresh their practice should check out the Professional Learning Pathways, a recommended sequence of essential trainings for physical education and health education teachers, designed to build subject expertise and leadership skills.